friedawik/AutoSpot/README.md

 - **spot_segmentation**: Here, you can access various codes for spot segmentation, employing multiple models including SAM2, micro-SAM, U-Net++, YOLO11, DeepLabV3+, Segformer, and SpotSegmentor.

 The respective folders include guidelines and requirements for using the provided methods.
 Each section outlines the tools we have utilised for effective Atg8 detection and segmentation in autophagy research.
-We also include som notebooks that were created for various meetings during the project, to show some of the working process.
+We also include som notebooks that were created during the project, to show some of the working process.

 Thank you for taking the time to explore AutoSpot.